vojin154/pa_fix_direction_serialization/README.md

 - Download the latest version under the releases section.
 - Then simply extract the .DLL and drop it in your games folder.

+**STEAM:**
+  - Open your Steam Library and find Prison Architect there.
+Right click on it and select properties.
+  - In the properties menu, go to the Files tab and click on Browse.
+  - That will open the games root folder, it should contain Prison Architect64.exe, which is where you drop the extracted .DLL.

+The .DLL wasn't made for other versions, and thus might not be compatible.

 ## Make your own version

 1. You should be able to either press the green button saying "Code" and press Download ZIP.
 Obviously a different way if you have your own.